malva-ot/nomo/nomo-id-primitives.md

 ### 7.2 Properties

-Tuples have the property of size (the count of key-value pairs), but this property has no significance within Nomo.
+Maps have the property of count (the number of key-value pairs), but this property has no significance within Nomo.

 ### 7.3 Comparison

 Two maps are the same if and only if:

  - The glyph sets of the two maps are the same or are compatible
- - The two maps have the same number of key-value pairs
+ - The two maps have the same count of key-value pairs
  - For each key *k* in one map, the same key exists in the other map, and the value associated with *k* in the first map is the same as the value associated with *k* in the other map, according to the rules described in this specification.

 ### 7.4 Subset relations

-According to the definitions above, any given pairs of maps can also be evaluated to determine if there is a strict subset / superset relation between the two maps.
+According to the definitions above, any given pair of maps can also be evaluated to determine if there is a strict subset or superset relation between the two maps.
 Although well-defined, such relations have no particular meaning or significance within Nomo.

 ## 8. Null